buildkite/docs/pages/agent/v3/_alternative_keyservers.md

 The PGP key used to sign the Buildkite Agent package is also hosted on the following keyservers.
-You may use the instructions below to download this key if the keyserver used in the installation instructions is down.
+Use these keyservers if the one in the installation instructions is down.

 <!-- vale off -->